-As a badminton player, your kit bag is your best companion when you are on court.
-Especially if you are travelling abroad for tournaments, friendly matches or just simply a badminton holiday.
+As a badminton player, your kit bag is your best companion when you are on the court.
+Especially if you are traveling abroad for tournaments, friendly matches or just simply a badminton holiday.
 What’s inside your kit/gear bag is essential.

-Here are some items that most players seems to forget or just never thought of.
+Here are some items that most players seem to forget or just never thought of.

 - If you play badminton on a regulars basis.
 A pair of scissors is a must.

 - Strings do break as often that you might think.
 It’s better to cut off the strings, once your racket string snaps.
 To avoid your racket to break, cracked or run out of shape.

 - There are multiple uses for scissors besides cutting your racket strings.
 Such as fixing your racket grip tapes, sports tape, or open new packaging of your badminton gears.